Pharmacology Research & Perspectives

 • Full compliance with all open access mandates

 • Authors retain copyright and articles are published under a Creative Commons License

 • Discounts for ASPET and BPS society members and authors at institutions with Wiley accounts

 Supported by ASPET and BPS Journals

 The following journals published by ASPET and BPS participate in a Manuscript Transfer Program by referring selected articles of suitable quality and offering authors the option to have their paper, with any peer review reports, automatically transferred to Pharmacology Research & Perspectives.
-We also, of course, encourage direct submission of articles.
+Manuscripts are now also transferred from Basic & Clinical Pharmacology & Toxicology (BCPT) and Pharmacoepidemiology and Drug Safety (PDS) if deemed appropriate.
+We do, of course, encourage direct submission of articles.

 |The Journal of Pharmacology and Experimental Therapeutics||British Journal of Pharmacology|